Orange-OpenSource/hasplayer.js/README.md

 hasplayer.js is a javascript implementation of a video player based on the W3C premium extensions, i.e. [MSE](https://dvcs.w3.org/hg/html-media/raw-file/tip/media-source/media-source.html) and [EME](https://dvcs.w3.org/hg/html-media/raw-file/tip/encrypted-media/encrypted-media.html).

-hasplayer.js is an extension of the [dash.js](https://github.com/Dash-Industry-Forum/dash.js) project with the aim of supporting additionnal http adaptive streaming protocols such as Microsoft Smooth Streaming protocol.
+hasplayer.js is an extension of the [dash.js](https://github.com/Dash-Industry-Forum/dash.js) project with the aim of supporting additional http adaptive streaming protocols such as Microsoft Smooth Streaming protocol.

 If your intent is to use the player code without contributing back to this project, then use the MASTER branch which holds the approved and stable public releases.